The Coders Programming Themselves Out of a Job

 “It felt weird to have free time during the day,” he told me.
 “I spent that time learning about the other systems in the hotel.”
 He then made himself useful, helping management with bottlenecks in those systems.
 Auto-automation had erased menial toil, reduced his stress, and let him pursue his actual interests.
 “In effect, I made my position into something I love, which is troubleshooting,” he said.
 Two weeks before he left, he handed his boss a diskette loaded with the program and documentation on how it ran.
 His boss was upset that he was quitting, Gary says—until he handed over the disk, showed him how the program worked, and told him to call him if there was ever any problem.
 No call ever came.

 Todd Hilehoffer was compiling reports for a Pennsylvania insurance company in 2000 when he realized his work could be done by a computer program.
 “I was very green at the time, with only a year of IT experience,” he told me in a direct message, when he started writing code that could replace his job.
-“It took me about year to automate it.
+“It took me about a year to automate it.
 I always thought my bosses would be impressed and would find more work for me.”
 They were, but they also didn’t have another job for him.
 He passed his days playing chess online.
 “I was really only completely idle for about 6-9 months,” Hilehoffer said, after which he received a promotion.

 In most fields, workers rarely have any formal input over whether their job is automated, or how and when automation could be implemented.
 Self-automators offer a glimpse of what it looks like when automation is orchestrated not by top-down corporate fiat, but by the same workers who stand to reap its benefits.
 Some embrace the extra leisure time, while others use the spare hours to learn new skills and tackle new programmatic challenges.

 “What I quite like about these stories is that it shows that automation still has the potential to reduce the amount of boring work we have to do,” Jamie Woodcock, a sociologist of work at the Oxford Internet Institute, told me.
-“Which was the promise of automation, which was that we wouldn’t have to work 60-hour work weeks, and we could do more interesting things like stay home with our kids.”
+“Which was the promise of automation, which was that we wouldn’t have to work 60-hour workweeks, and we could do more interesting things like stay home with our kids.”

 Yet many self-automators are afraid of sharing their code outside the cubicle.
 Even if a program impeccably performs their job, many feel that automation for one’s own benefit is wrong.
 That human labor is inherently virtuous—and that employees should always maximize productivity for their employers—is more deeply coded into American work culture than any automation script could be.
 And most employment contracts stipulate that intellectual property developed on company time belongs to the employer.
 So, any efficiency hack or automation gain an employee might make is apt to be absorbed by the employer, the benefits re-routed upstream.